MalleNur/Battleship-pp3/README.md

 # Testing/Debugging

 - I had alot of errors with whitespace and lines being too long when i wrote my code.
 By putting my code through PEP8 validator i was able to find all the errors.
-- I had to fix couple of indentation that is crucial to fix/debugg.
+- I had to fix a couple of indentation that was crucial for this project and pass the PEP8 validation system.